hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

         .setProperty( "binary", "false" );
 ```

-It has below attributes and parameters.
+Queue configuration has the following attributes and parameters.

-- `max-size`: Value of maximum size of items in the Queue.
+- `max-size`: Maximum number of items in the Queue.
-- `backup-count`: Count of synchronous backups.
-Remember that, Queue is a non-partitioned data structure, i.e. all entries of a Set resides in one partition.
-When this parameter is '1', it means there will be a backup of that Set in another node in the cluster.
+- `backup-count`: Number of synchronous backups.
+Queue is a non-partitioned data structure, so all entries of a Set resides in one partition.
+When this parameter is '1', there will be 1 backup of that Set in another node in the cluster.
 When it is '2', 2 nodes will have the backup.
-- `async-backup-count`: Count of asynchronous backups.
+- `async-backup-count`: Number of asynchronous backups.
 - `empty-queue-ttl`: Value of time to live to empty the Queue.
 - `item-listeners`: ???
 - `queue-store`: Includes the queue store factory class name and the properties  *binary*, *memory limit* and *bulk load*.
 Please refer to [Queue Persistence](#queue-persistence).
-- `statistics-enabled`: If set as `true`, you can retrieve statistics for this Queue using the method `getLocalQueueStats()`.
+- `statistics-enabled`: If set to `true`, you can retrieve statistics for this Queue using the method `getLocalQueueStats()`.

 ### Topic Configuration